bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/breadcrumb.md

 ## Breadcrumb items

 Items are rendered using `:items` prop.
 It can be an array of objects to provide link and active state or an array of strings.
 Links can be `href`'s for anchor tags, or `to`'s for router-links.
-Active state of last element is automatically set if it is `undefined`.
+The active state of last element is automatically set if it is `undefined`.

 ### Breadcrumb items as array of strings